mdmohsin212/AutoCatalogAI/README.md

 mohsin416/fashion-attribute-lab
 ```

-The production V2 model is used in the application because it provides a better balance between predictive performance, inference latency, deployment simplicity, and maintainability.
+The production V2 model is used in the application because it provides a strong balance between predictive performance, inference latency, deployment simplicity, and maintainability.

 ## Limitations